Leopold2333/Bi-Mamba4TS/README.md

 We provide the trained models in `checkpoints`, currently the Bi-Mamba+ for *Weather* is offered.

+# Datasets🔗
+We have compiled the datasets we need to use and provide download link: [data.zip](https://drive.google.com/file/d/1krbMHQXB-aV9vvYs2bRsJnXPLa4BKxzG/view?usp=drive_link).

 # Acknowledgements🙏
 We are grateful for the following awesome works when implementing Bi-Mamba+: